samuelim01/tp/docs/UserGuide.md

 To get started on your wedding planning journey, check out our [getting started guide](#2-getting-started) for a step-by-step guide to download WedLog.

-Once you have set up WedLog on your computer, head over to our [getting started](#getting-started) section to take your first steps to plan your wedding.
+Once you have set up WedLog on your computer, click [here](#3-understanding-the-wedlog-interface) for a quick tour of the WedLog interface.

+Finally, head over to our [WedLog tutorial](#4-wedlog-tutorial) to take your first steps to plan your wedding.

 ### 1.3 Experienced Users

 If you have some experience with WedLog, welcome back!

-For a quick overview of WedLog's commands, jump straight to our [command summary](#6-command-summary).
+For a quick overview of WedLog's commands, jump straight to our [command summary](#9-command-summary).

-If you would like a detailed look into each of the features WedLog has to offer, visit the [features](#2-features) section of this guide.
+If you would like a detailed look into each of the features WedLog has to offer, visit the [features](#5-features) section of this guide.

 --------------------------------------------------------------------------------------------------------------------